-2020 Audi e-tron S spy shots
+2020 Audi E-tron S spy shots

-Audi launched its first volume EV this year in the form of the 2019 e-tron SUV, which is already winning plenty of accolades.
+Audi launched its first volume EV this year in the form of the 2019 E-tron SUV, which is already winning plenty of accolades.

 Now the automaker is hard at work developing a faster, performance-oriented model that could arrive by the end of the year, meaning we will likely see it as a 2020 model.

 Multiple e-tron prototypes were recently spotted at the Nürburgring and on some of the German racetrack's surrounding roads.
-They may look like standard e-trons but if you peer a little closer you'll notice some changes that hint at these being for a performance offering.
+They may look like standard E-trons but if you peer a little closer you'll notice some changes that hint at these being for a performance offering.

-2020 Audi e-tron S spy shots - Image via S. Baldauf/SB-Medien
+2020 Audi E-tron S spy shots - Image via S. Baldauf/SB-Medien

-Slightly larger intakes at the flanks of the front fascia are there to feed more cool air to the brakes, which are also larger than on the standard e-tron.
-In addition, the wheels and tires are wider than on the standard e-tron, as they appear to almost fill the wheelarches on the prototypes.
+Slightly larger intakes at the flanks of the front fascia are there to feed more cool air to the brakes, which are also larger than on the standard E-tron.
+In addition, the wheels and tires are wider than on the standard E-tron, as they appear to almost fill the wheelarches on the prototypes.
 Finally, we also spot a new diffuser design at the rear.

-The standard e-tron features a single electric motor at each axle for a maximum 400 horsepower and 490 pound-feet of torque.
-However, the original concept shown in 2015 to preview the e-tron featured a 3-motor setup with a pair of electric motors at the rear axle.
+The standard E-tron features a single electric motor at each axle for a maximum 400 horsepower and 490 pound-feet of torque.
+However, the original concept shown in 2015 to preview the E-tron featured a 3-motor setup with a pair of electric motors at the rear axle.
 In the concept, peak output was 496 hp and 590 lb-ft.
-Like the production e-tron, the concept also had a 95-kilowatt-hour battery.
+Like the production E-tron, the concept also had a 95-kilowatt-hour battery.

 It's possible, the 3-motor setup is what's being tested here.
-Audi could call the performance-oriented model an e-tron S, which would fall in line with its performance nomenclature used across its lineup.
+Audi could call the performance-oriented model an E-tron S, which would fall in line with its performance nomenclature used across its lineup.

 Audi e-tron quattro concept, 2015 Frankfurt Auto Show

 Audi claimed performance estimates of 0-60 mph in under 4.5 seconds and a governed top speed of 130 mph for its concept.
-The standard e-tron will scoot to 60 mph in 5.5 seconds, which is quick but much slower than the rival Tesla Model X.
+The standard E-tron will scoot to 60 mph in 5.5 seconds, which is quick but much slower than the rival Tesla Model X.

 The 3-motor setup should also provide a boost to the handling of the e-tron via incredibly versatile torque vectoring.

-Audi will also launch an e-tron Sportback later this year, and this model should also receive the performance treatment at some point.
-And toward the end of 2020, the Audi Sport division will really turn up the heat with the launch of an e-tron GT super sedan.
+Audi will also launch an E-tron Sportback later this year, and this model should also receive the performance treatment at some point.
+And toward the end of 2020, the Audi Sport division will really turn up the heat with the launch of an E-tron GT super sedan.
 This model will be a twin under the skin with the upcoming Porsche Taycan.